XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/LOCALIZE.md

 (**Note:** Speech recognition models for the languages supported by CMUSphinx can be found [here](https://cmusphinx.github.io/wiki/download/).)

 ### 5. Handwriting Recognition
 For handwriting recognition module, LipiTk toolkit is being used.
 Replace the modules in [comp_ltkplus](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/comp_ltkplus) folder with localized modules.
 (**Note:** Handwriting recognition models for the languages supported by LipiTk toolkit can be found [here](http://lipitk.sourceforge.net/lipi-toolkit.htm).)

 ### 6. Font
 Replace the fonts in [fonts](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/comp_ltkplus/src/main/assets/fonts) folder with the fonts that support your target localization language.
+(**Note:** Ensure that the new font files have the same name as the existing font file names.)